fayecoga/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-To answer this question the code below has been written to transform the narrow / tidy data set to a wide format, where each row represents all interval observations of a given day.
+To answer this question the code below has been written to transform the narrow i.e. tidy data set to a wide format, where each row represents all interval observations of a given day.
 This is accomplished by use of the spreading function from the tidyr package.
 Once the data are transformed it is then trivial to compute the mean of the daily interval columns.

 It is important note that the raw data points for the interval variable is actually a stepwise function of time.
 By stepwise I mean its value repeats according to the modulus of a sequential 5 minute timer.  ie the 2 least significant digits roll over to zero on 60 minute boundaries.
 Hence the interval variable is modulo 60 and therefore should not be used as the input x scale of a plotting, lest the plot be distorted by the nature of the step.
 For this reason we are going to create a new interval variable that is a linear sequence of 5 minute intervals, so that we may plot correctly without skew, but still label the x axis according to clock time interval that is given in the raw data.

 ```r